honest answer to a CCPA email

 On the Google Chrome browser, ad blockers, along with tracking protection tools that work in a similar way to ad blockers, will soon be limited in what they can do.
 See Ad blockers struggle under Chrome's new rules.
 If your chosen privacy tools and settings are not going to be supported, you might have to switch browsers.
 (Browser compatibility has gotten a lot better recently, so if you switched because a site you like was broken on your old browser, please check it again.)
-Once your browser passes the EFF test, you are proably good.
+Once your browser passes the EFF test (you might have to install Privacy Badger to do it) you are probably good for most purposes.
 In case you're interested, some helpful privacy extensions include:

 Cookie AutoDelete.
 Cleans up cookies after leaving a site.
 Not for everyone—it does create a little extra work for you by making you log in more often and/or manage the list of sites that can set persistent cookies.
 But it does let you click

 Link Cleaner.
 Get rid of tracking parameters in URLs, and speed up browsing by skipping data collection redirects.

 Personal Blocklist is surprisingly handy for removing domains that are heavy on annoyances and surveillance, but weak on actual information, from search results.

 If you do decide to keep Google Chrome, there is a bunch